usnistgov/5gdeploy/docs/multi-host.md

 ### Physical Ethernet Ports

 `--bridge=NETWORK,eth,NF0=MAC0,NF1@MAC1,...` binds physical Ethernet ports to the containers.
-It replaces a Docker network with a "physical" network connected to an external switch; QoS and other policies can be applied through the switch.
+It replaces a Docker network with a "physical" network connected to an external Ethernet switch, which could apply QoS and other policies.
 In the example diagram, there are one Ethernet bridge for N3 networks, shown in yellow.
 It can be created with command line flags like this: